magnoborgo/dasgrain_indie/README.md

 ## Instalation

 Just drop the files on your .nuke Toolset folder.
 I've included a sample Voronoi map and the Voronoi map generator (regular Nuke only).<br>
 ** YOU NEED A SEQUENCE OF ANIMATED VORONOI MAPS ** otherwise your resampled grain will be static.

+NEW (Jan 2023): Naive Voronoi Toolset added, just plug it into the Voronoi Map input (or prerender a sequence from it) Its a bruteforce approach using only Nuke expression nodes, somewhat slow but works!

 Voronoi map alternatives: